canonical/gomaasclient/DEVELOPMENT.md

    go mod tidy
    go run main.go
    ```
 1. You should be able to see MAAS machine info in the output.
-Congratulations, you've used the GO MAAS client running locally!
+Congratulations, you've used the Go MAAS client running locally!
 Modify the client as you see fit and submit a PR.
 Happy coding!

 ## Testing